vadorovsky/aya-btf-maps-experiments/README.md

 ## Build patched LLVM

-You need to use [this fork and branch of LLVM](https://github.com/vadorovsky/llvm-project/tree/btfdebug-segfault).
+You need to use [this fork and branch of LLVM](https://github.com/vadorovsky/llvm-project/tree/bpf-fixes).

 After you clone it somewhere and enter its directory, build LLVM with the following commands:

 WARNING!
-This example with debug build requires at least 64 GB RAM!
+This example with debug build requires at least 32 GB RAM to build in reasonable time.

 ```
 mkdir build